Climate change is impacting children's health.

-Climate change threatens the very foundations of children’s health – clean air and water, adequate food, a safe environment, control of infectious diseases and social and economic stability.
+Climate change threatens the very foundations of children’s health – access to clean air, water, fresh food and a safe environment.
+The damage caused by climate change is impacting our control of infectious diseases and threatens the social and economic stability of our children.

-Currently over 80% of global disease due to climate change falls on children, predominantly the poor in developing countries.
-That is, those least responsible and least able to care for themselves are carrying and will continue to carry the consequences of our climate inaction.
+Currently, over 80% of global disease due to climate change impacts children, predominantly in developing countries.
+Those least responsible and least able to care for themselves are living the consequences of our climate inaction.

-Children are not small adults, they are biologically and psychologically more vulnerable than adults to the physical trauma, psycho-social stress, nutritional deprivation, infectious agents, and heat waves associated with climate change impacts.
+Children are not simply small adults.
+Children are biologically and psychologically more vulnerable than adults to the physical trauma, psycho-social stress, nutritional deprivation, infectious agents, and heat waves associated with climate change impacts.

-The very good news: We already know what to do to fix climate change and how to create a more liveable climate for our children and the future.
+We know what steps we need to take to stop climate change and to create a healthy environment for our children and our planet.

 Children deserve every opportunity to reach their full potential.
-Embracing climate solutions and transitioning to clean renewable energy prevents disease and helps children live long, healthy and happy lives.
+Embracing climate solutions and transitioning to clean, renewable energy will prevent disease and help children live healthy and happy lives.

-To further support this project: Join Doctors for the Environment Australia
+To further support health and environment campaigns, join Doctors for the Environment Australia